 Digital

-The digital age is here and it is here to stay.
-Digital technologies, such as social media platforms (and their regularly-changing algorithms), online gaming, social TV, streaming services, Virtual Reality, Artificial Intelligence and smart tech redefine how we live our daily lives.
-The digital revolution started in the 1950s, yet the term “digital wellbeing” entered the public discourse only recently.
+The digital age is here, and it is here to stay.
+Digital technologies, such as social media platforms (and their regularly changing algorithms), online gaming, social TV, streaming services, Virtual Reality, Artificial Intelligence and smart tech, redefine how we live our daily lives.
+The digital revolution started in the 1950s, yet “digital wellbeing” only recently entered the public discourse.
 Now, more than ever, it is imperative to consider for a moment how all those established, and upcoming digital technologies impact our lives and our mental health.
 Instead of relying on tech companies or mainstream media, it’s time to ask ourselves critical questions.
 It’s time to decide how we want to use new technologies effectively while caring for our wellbeing.

 Wellbeing